CTC buillding world's largest 3D printer

-JOHNSTOWN, Pa. – Concurrent Technologies Corp. won a $5.2 million contract to build the world’s largest industrial 3-D printer for the Air Force, the company said in a press release.
+Concurrent Technologies Corp. won a $5.2 million contract to build a large industrial 3-D printer for the Air Force, the company said in a press release.

 The project intends to surpass current additive manufacturing 3-D equipment to build longer parts for critical defense applications.